olaoluwaolu/PulzeLock/README.md

 # Theory - Vital Signs Extraction

 /-- Logan, can you explain how you extract each vital sign?
 Please also include figures!
+/-- Logan: try to mainly use pictures/figures and little text to explain it if possible

+## Heart Rate

+## Breathing Rate

+## SpO2

 # Theory - User Identification